Clustox/objective-c-style-guidelines/README.md

 This style guide covers basic coding conventions and best practices for Objective-C.

 <br>
 Working with Swift?
-Here is out [guideline for Swift](https://github.com/Clustox/swift-style-guidelines)
+Here is our [guideline for Swift](https://github.com/Clustox/swift-style-guidelines)

 - - - -
 ### Naming Conventions

-* Name of variable, method, protocols and classes must be clearly showing the functionality.
-Strictly avoid using ambiguous names.
+* Name of variable, method, protocols and classes must describe the functionality clearly so try to avoid ambiguous names.

 #### Avoid Using
 ```objective-c